PlaceShapers fear the Affordable Housing Programme has been cut.

 A new All Party Parliamentary Group has been formed to tackle unemployment and in-work poverty in the social housing sector.

 The group launches as new research by the Centre for Social Justice (CSJ, July 2018) revealed that households living in social housing are four times more likely to be workless than those living in private housing.
-This new APPG will be focused on advancing the role that social landlords can play in promoting social mobility, employment, and supporting in work progression for social tenants.
+This new APPG will focus on advancing the role that social landlords can play in promoting social mobility, employment, and supporting in work progression for social tenants.

-At a meeting at the Houses of Parliament on 9 July, Conservative backbencher, Peter Aldous MP, was voted chair, Labour’s Gareth Snell was voted co-chair.
+At a meeting at the Houses of Parliament on Monday 9 July, Conservative backbencher, Peter Aldous MP, was voted chair, Labour’s Gareth Snell was voted co-chair.
 Other vice-chairs of the group include Jack Dromey MP, Lord Richard Best, Andy Slaughter MP, and David Drew MP.

 The cross-party group of MPs and Peers will now meet in the autumn for its first session.
 Secretariat support is being provided jointly by Give us a Chance (GUAC) and PlaceShapers – two leading membership groups in the social housing sector.

-Speaking of the new group, chair Peter Aldous MP said “Improving employment prospects, and in work progression, for social housing tenants is vital if we are to tackle poverty and improve livelihoods in the social housing sector.
+Speaking of the new group, Peter Aldous MP said “Improving employment prospects, and in work progression, for social housing tenants is vital if we are to tackle poverty and improve livelihoods in the social housing sector.
 This new group will help to champion change, and shine a light on the work that housing associations do to help social housing tenants – and their communities – into work.”

 “In a fast-changing political environment, the cross-party commitment to this work is testimony to its importance.
 Our role in the APPG forms part of our 2018 national campaign We Care which highlights the impact – economic and social - made by additional services offered by our members.”